os-api/osapi/.github/ISSUE_TEMPLATE/bug_report.md

 How to reproduce the behavior:
 1. Which OSAPI version?
 2. Which library call was used?
-3. What was the error returned by the library
+3. What was the error returned by the library?

 **Expected behavior**
 A clear and concise description of what you expected to happen.